Peterman is Scheduled to Meet Coach Gruden on April 4th in Orlando

 HIGH SCHOOL: Completed 63% of his passes (199 of 315) for 2,932 yards and 36 touchdowns as a senior at Bartram Trail in 2011…36 TD passes ranked second all-time in St. Johns County history, trailing only Tim Tebow’s 46 in 2004…Peterman also rushed for 319 yards and five TDs…selected first team All-Florida Class 6A…St. Johns County Player of the Year…The Florida Times-Union All-First Coast…led Bartram Trail to a 12-2 record and the Florida 6A semifinals as a senior…played in the Offense-Defense All-American Bowl…rated the nation’s No. 10 quarterback prospect by Rivals…rated one of Florida’s top 50 overall prospects by Rivals (No. 43) and 247Sports (No. 50)…played under Coach Darrell Sutherland.

-PERSONAL: Nathan Michael Peterman, born 5/4/94, is the son of Chuck and Dana Peterman…Nathan married the former Morgan Shull on April 30, 2016…has two brothers…earned his bachelor’s degree in communications from the University of Tennessee…is pursuing his MBA in Pitt’s Katz Graduate School of Business.
+PERSONAL: Nathan Michael Peterman, born 5/4/94, is the son of Chuck and Dana Peterman…Nathan married the former Morgan Shull on April 30, 2016…has two brothers…earned his bachelor’s degree in communications from the University of Tennessee…received his MBA from Pitt’s Katz Graduate School of Business.

 * at Tennessee

 Pitt Football Welcomes 30 NFL Teams for Annual Pro Day